Oregon renewal guide

 - The contractor must already hold an active CCB license before adding the lead-based paint renovator specialty license

-- Oregon says at least one owner or employee of the contractor business must complete the 8-hour Renovation, Repair and Painting (RRP) training from an approved provider
+- Oregon requires at least one owner or employee of the contractor business to complete the 8-hour Renovation, Repair and Painting (RRP) training — including at least 2 hours of hands-on work — from an OHA-approved provider

 - The initial renovator certificate is valid for 5 years

-- Before the certificate expires, the renovator must take a 4-hour refresher from an OHA-approved provider; if the certificate expires first, Oregon says the person must take the full 8-hour course again
+- Before the certificate expires, the renovator must complete a 4-hour refresher from an OHA-approved provider:

 Oregon-specific operational points

-- OHA maintains the approved training calendar and provider list, so contractors should verify course availability there instead of relying on national EPA-only provider assumptions
+- OHA maintains the approved provider list; verify course availability there rather than relying on national EPA-only directories

-- If the project is actually lead abatement or lead inspection rather than renovation, Oregon uses separate lead-based paint activity licensing paths
+- If the project is lead abatement or lead inspection rather than renovation, Oregon uses separate lead-based paint activity licensing paths — the renovator specialty license does not cover those scopes

 Renewal and recordkeeping posture

-- Treat the renovator training certificate as a separate 5-year cycle with a refresher due before expiration
+- Treat the renovator training certificate as a separate cycle with a refresher due before expiration — elect the hands-on track to preserve the 5-year recertification window

 - Keep copies of the contractor specialty filing, renovator certificate, and project compliance records available for clients and enforcement staff